yanyongyu/githubkit/README.md

 resp = user_github.rest.users.get_authenticated()
 user: PublicUser | PrivateUser = resp.parsed_data

-# you can get the user login id now
+# you can get the user name and id now
-login_id = user.login
+username = user.login
+user_id = user.id
 ```

 If you are developing a GitHub APP with user-to-server token expiration: